 Let’s talk about fly fishing rods for beginners and what you need to get started to enjoy your time on the water.

 Fly fishing requires a fair amount of gear to get started.
 Then, it’s really downhill from there.
 When you get bitten, hooked, however you wish to phrase it, you may need to dedicate a whole room in your house to fly fishing gear.
-You’ll find yourself with multiple rods for different scenarios, fly boxes stacked ten deep, waders and boots, and if you really get down into the rabbit hole, fly tying equipment.
+You’ll find yourself with multiple fly rods for different scenarios, fly boxes stacked 10 deep, waders and boots, and if you really get down into the rabbit hole, fly tying equipment.

 But let’s back up for a second and start from the beginning.
 Choosing the best fly fishing rods for beginners can sometimes be a difficult task whether you’re looking for yourself, a friend, or family member.
-There are many companies turning out some good options for beginners who aren’t quite ready to invest the whole house.
+There are many fly rod companies turning out some good options for beginners who aren’t quite ready to invest the whole house.
 Avid fly anglers, too, might find something they like here.

 Fly Fishing Rods for Beginners

 What should you look for in a fly fishing rod?
 To start, and this is only human behavior, is price.
 I wouldn’t want to spend hundreds of dollars on a piece of equipment for anything that I may not even enjoy.
 In fact, if you know an avid fly fisherman, see if you can borrow a rod.
 Or head over to your local fly fishing shop where you may be able to rent a few rods to get an idea for the weight and length that feels best to you.

 The universal size that you can use most anywhere is a 9-foot, 5-weight fly rod.
 As a huge bonus in our research on fly fishing rods for beginners, we’ve found that a lot of companies are throwing in a reel as well.
 More bang for your buck and a convenient step in getting you closer to the water.